kyleramirez/pywasm/README.md

 - 2022 tax return
 - amazon supplies receipts
 - repairs

-- Illinois $120
 - Investment account tax form
   - Fundrise tax form
   - Robinhood tax form

+- download nuitka
+- apply all changes from py2wasm
+  - this will show you everything the guy changed
+- figure out how to incorporate your python and your emcc
+- make it so that it compiles from python within your directory and places a wasm file in the same directory